 Take Home: Test, test, re-test and learn to prioritize your time based on what you know works best for your business.

 Carl admitted that his first year (2008) was tough.
 By the start of his second year, he was earning roughly $30 per month.

 He became quite frustrated, and even put his site up for sale because he felt it should have been making much more by that time.

 How many of you can relate to that feeling?

 It’s easy to get sidetracked by comparing your site to others, or maybe you assumed the money would come a lot faster.
 If you’re finding yourself in that place, Carl’s been there too.

 Nevertheless, he decided to keep building in 2009 and it paid off as time went on.
 January, 2013 was a record month in terms of traffic for his site.

 Take Home: When the going gets tough, keep working hard.
 Rome wasn’t built in a day, and neither are successful websites.

 Way to go, Carl!
 Keep up the great work.

-Learn more about Site Build It! — the system Carl uses to create and maintain his site.
+Learn more about Site Build It! (not an affiliate link) — the system Carl uses to create and maintain his site.